-GRADUATE STUDIES AT CAEPR
+GRADUATE COURSEWORK STUDIES AT CAEPR

 The Centre for Aboriginal Economic Policy Research (CAEPR) is Australia’s foremost social science research body focusing on Indigenous economic and social policy from a national perspective.
-CAEPR aims to undertake social science research on Indigenous policy and development that is excellent by the best international and disciplinary standards and that informs intellectual understanding, public debate, policy formation and community action.
+CAEPR aims to undertake research that is excellent by the best international and disciplinary standards and that informs intellectual understanding, public debate, policy formation and community action.

-The Tjabal Indigenous Higher Education Centre at ANU provides Aboriginal and Torres Strait Islanders with advice on planning and financing your studies, as well as a place to meet for study, social and cultural purposes.
+The Tjabal Indigenous Higher Education Centre at ANU provides advice on planning and financing your studies, as well as a place to meet for study, social and cultural purposes.

 Graduate Coursework Programs